asi-alliance/asi-chain/README.md

 # asi-explorer       5.1%     64MB / 256MB
 ```

-This comprehensive documentation now covers all major operations across development, testnet, and mainnet environments with detailed command references, expected outputs, and practical usage scenarios for developers and operators.
+This comprehensive documentation covers all major operations across development, testnet, and mainnet environments with detailed command references, expected outputs, and practical usage scenarios for developers and operators.